ISA Certified Arborist serving Sparta and surrounding communities. Professional tree care backed by $3M insurance and 15+ years in the field.

 We're not a franchise.
 We're a locally owned Grand Rapids area tree service, and we work in Sparta and northern Kent County regularly.
 I'm Matthew Bossche, ISA Certified Arborist.
 I started B's Trees because I got tired of seeing tree companies show up with a chainsaw and no plan.

 Sparta's trees face conditions that require local knowledge.
-An old orchard apple with a hollow trunk near the garage, a row of white pines on a sandy hillside showing bark beetle damage — we know these species, these soils, and these weather patterns because we work in them.
+An old orchard apple with a hollow trunk near the garage, a row of white Pines on a sandy hillside showing bark beetle damage — we know these species, these soils, and these weather patterns because we work in them.
 That matters more than any marketing claim.
 Learn why hiring an ISA Certified Arborist makes a difference.

 Nothing complicated: